Deer Management Permits (DMPs)

 - DMPs may only be used in the WMU for which they are issued.

-- Hunters may transfer or receive up to 2 DMPs from other hunters (see below).
+- Hunters may transfer or receive up to 2 DMPs from other hunters (see How to Transfer a DMP Deer Carcass Tag).

 - DMP Application Deadline: Close of business on October 1, 2020

 - DMPs are available to all hunters age 14 years or older who purchase or possess a regular hunting license (12 years old for Junior Bowhunting license holders).

-- There is a $10 non-refundable application fee for all applicants, except for holders of Lifetime Sportsman licenses purchased prior to 9/30/2009, and Junior Hunters and Junior Bowhunters.
+- There is a $10 non-refundable application fee for all applicants.
+The fee is waived for holders of Lifetime Sportsman licenses purchased prior to 10/1/2009, and Junior Hunters and Junior Bowhunters.

 - You may apply for up to two DMPs.
 Both must be applied for at the same time.
 Application can be for DMPs in the same WMU or different WMUs.

-- Disabled Veterans with a service-connected disability rated at 40% or greater (who are residents of New York) will receive preference on DMPs.
+- Disabled veterans with a service-connected disability rated at 40% or greater (who are residents of New York) will receive preference on DMPs.
 Annually, you must bring a letter from the Department of Veterans Affairs, dated in the current year, with your case number and your disability percentage.
-If you are claiming permanent disabled status, the letter must clearly state that the service-related disability is permanent.
+If you are claiming permanent disabled status, the letter must clearly state that the 40% or more service-related disability is permanent.